benjaminw1030/dnd-character-creator/README.md

 * 9:06 PM Finish for the night.
 ### 12/20/2021
 * 2:19 PM Continue working.
-* 3:46 PM Break for career services
+* 3:46 PM Break for career services.
 * 4:30 PM Continue.
+* 5:31 PM Done for the night.